 Although adequate treatment for HCM is still unavailable, it is possible to prevent or slow down the progression of the disease.
 Effective therapies include blood pressure controls, heart congestion relief, prevention of fluid buildup in the lungs and prevention of thromboembolism.
 Timely diagnosis and appropriate treatment for cases of HCM have proven to be relatively good.

 Cats that are left untreated are at a high risk from fluid accumulation in the lungs, thromboembolism – and at the later stages – limb paralysis, severe pain and/or heart failure.
 Your veterinarian can help you determine the appropriate interventions in order to delay or even prevent HCM from progressing in this way.

-Currently available treatment methods consist of medications which reduce heart rate or contractility, such as beta-blockers (i.e. atenolol or propranolol), calcium-channel blockers (i.e. diltiazem), or even invasive procedures such as septal myectomy or alcohol septal ablation.
+Currently, available treatment methods consist of medications that reduce heart rate or contractilities, such as beta-blockers (i.e. atenolol or propranolol), calcium-channel blockers (i.e. diltiazem), or even invasive procedures such as septal myectomy or alcohol septal ablation.
 HCM is in desperate need for further medical research in order to develop more targeted medications.

 New developments in feline treatment methodologies could one day help improve the diagnosis and treatment of the equivalent human disease as well.

 Joshua A. Stern from the University of California Davis and his coworkers published a study in 2016 in which they described therapeutic effects of a then-newly described small molecule called MYK-461.
 This molecule acts at the sarcomere (basic unit of striated muscle tissues present in skeletal and heart muscles) and inhibits contractility.